tgteacher/BigData-LA1/README.md

 The tests are already available in directory `tests`.
 You may want to run them as you implement your solution, to check that your code passes them.
 To do so, you will have to install `pytest` and simply run `pytest tests` in the base directory of the assignment.
+Alternatively, you can install [`act`](https://github.com/nektos/act) to run the GitHub action locally.

 Your grade will be determined from the number of passing tests as returned by pytest.
 All tests will contribute equally to the final